Leveraging A Celebrity Influencer's Social Power

 Partnering with a celebrity social influencer and tapping into their fan base is one of the best ways for a brand to reach an already engaged and targeted audience, and a strategy that highly influences future purchase decisions based on that association.

-The instant gratification and social nature of the digital space provides brand marketers the ability to immediately and effectively interact with millions of potential customers, and receive measureable results, from unique hashtags to trackable promo codes that allow for brand marketers to measure ROI.
-In this blog post, Hollywood Branded provides 15 steps brand managers should take to get more social influencer partnerships to raise brand awareness and drive sales.
+The instant gratification and social nature of the digital space provides brand marketers the ability to immediately and effectively interact with millions of potential customers, and receive measureable results, from unique hashtags to trackable promo codes that allow for brand marketers to measure return on investment (ROI.)
+In this blog post, Hollywood Branded provides 15 steps brand managers should take to get better social influencer partnerships to raise brand awareness and drive sales.

 Why Social Influencers

 With social media having become such a tremendous PR force, the power of a celebrity social influencer is amplified by each social platform, and by how numerous the indivual's pages’ “Likes” and “Follows” are.

 In fact, studies show that user-generated content is trusted 50% more than any other source!

 While celebrity endorsements are proven to impact brand sales, they typically are attached to high dollar price tags.
 And today social media provides brands wanting to work within smaller budgets the ability to create major impact and value with a celebrity partnership.

 Utilizing digital social influencer stars will help you make an immediate impact on brand awareness, purchase interest, and ultimately, sales.

 While millennials spend up to 5 hours a day on social media sites, social media is not just for millennials any longer.
 Adults spend 18 hours a week online – and are spending a lot of that time on social media networks.
 In fact, less than two-fifths of Facebook's adult user base in the US is aged 18 to 34, according to a recent study by comScore.

 Case Studies That Show Social Influencer Partnerships Work